Schedule a Consultation

 Instead of: "I didn't mean to make you feel stupid, I was just explaining!"
 (Focus on intent)

 Try: "I'm sorry that what I said made you feel stupid.
 That wasn't my intention, but I can see how it came across that way, and I regret that I caused you to feel that."
-(Acknowledge impact first, then clarify intent if needed, but the apology is for the impact).

 This shift does several vital things: